What Does The Canadian Consumer Spending Downturn Mean For You?

 This guides your customer in the right direction without forcing them to purchase more products.

-No matter what kind of establishment you operate, subtlety is the most important factor in this.
+No matter what kind of establishment you operate, subtlety is the most important factor.

 Your customers need to be guided, not told what to do.